UncannyOwl/Pretty-Links-Integration-for-Uncanny-Automator/README.md

 - PHP 5.6 or above

 ---
 Check the source codes at /src directory to get started.
+Give us a star if you like this repository.⭐⭐⭐⭐⭐